Andreansx/Networking-lab/README.md

 This also improves security a lot.

-*   Second thing is implementing the Dell EMC S4048-ON switch into the lab
+<h2>Second thing is implementing the Dell EMC S4048-ON switch into the lab</h2>

-I want to use this switch as the Top-of-the-Rack switch in my lab.
+I want to use this switch as the Spine switch in my lab.

 It's absolutely insane and it's a gigantic upgrade for me.
-After all, it's my first real datacenter-grade networking L3 switch.
+After all, it's my first real datacenter-grade L3 fabric switch.

-It will be a great L3 fabric for my network which will allow me to create super-fast links to my vSRX3 vRouters and handle VXLAN Tunnels.
+It will be a great L3 fabric for my network which will allow me to create super-fast links to my vSRX3 NGFWs/vMX Routers and handle VXLAN Tunnels.

-*   Third thing is L3-Only network
+<h2>Third thing is L3-Only network </h2>

 I want to make my network more to be like a real datacenter network.
 Now, hyperscalers use a L3-Only Spine-Leaf architecture in their datacenters.